 Welcome to the coldest place on earth.

 Every snowstorm was like the “Super Bowl”.
 This one was the biggest and then nothing!
-All the hoopla… “you would trapped”, “stock up”!
-The stores shelves will be bare and people will be going crazy!
-“This was it”… the weatherman predicts… “the Super Bowl of all storms”!
-And you wait, wait, and nothing!
+All the hoopla… “We would be trapped indoors”, “stock up”!
+The store shelves will be bare and people will be going crazy!
+“This was it,” the weatherman predicts… “The Super Bowl of all storms”!
+And we waited, waited, and nothing!
 Not even a flurry.
 Welcome to the Northeast!

 Our adventure of moving to the Northeast has been a celebration of firsts for us.
 Little Dude’s first sight of the fallen snow, the amazement and curiosity on his face was a memory I would never forget.
 Exploring, playing, sled riding, and making snow angels.
 To witness the smiles, the wonder, and the happiness as he sled down the hill for the first time, or when he saw an icicle.